publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/spti/ch401/m__us_usc_t49_s40101.md

 >     “(b)  __Payment Authority__  __.—__

->     This title constitutes budget authority in advance of appropriations Acts in the amounts provided under subsection (d)(1) and represents the obligation of the Federal Government to provide for the payment of amounts for compensation under this title subject to the limitations under subsection (d).
+>     For the purpose of providing compensation for claims in Group A as described in section 405(a)(3)(C)(ii), this title constitutes budget authority in advance of appropriations Acts in the amounts provided under subsection (d)(1) and represents the obligation of the Federal Government to provide for the payment of amounts for compensation under this title subject to the limitations under subsection (d).

 >     “(c) __Additional Funding.—__